COVID-19: The Impact of a Pandemic on Mental Health

 MENTAL HEALTH EFFECTS OF A PANDEMIC

 During a pandemic, it is common for people to feel stressed, anxious, worried, and fearful.
 Fear of the unknown or fear of uncertainty may be the most debilitating of the psychological effects of a pandemic.
-As the pandemic begins to spread, people may experience:
+As a pandemic begins to spread, people may experience:

-- Fear of contagion and death
+- Fear of contagion and death of self or loved ones

 - Fear of infecting a loved one